oniyevski/oniRedemption/README.md

 pip install -r requirements.txt
 ```

-**3.** Sample command for you if you want to build the project yourself.:
+**3.** Sample command for you if you want to build the project yourself:

 ```terminal
 flet pack main.py --name oniRedemption --add-data "assets;assets"